Xavier-Shaw/CS207-Digiatal-Design-Project/README.md

 - Allows user to input characters by tapping keyboard
 - Have backspace, reset and etc. functions
 - Displays the characters on the seg tube
-- Displays the character's Mos Code by beeping
+- Displays the character's Mos Code by buzzer